JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       }
     };

-    // define function to get rangecheck and movementcheck and then run functionality of movement function move() {
+    // define function to get rangecheck and movementcheck and then run functionality of movement, use setTimeout to ensure GET finishes function move() {
       rangemovementcheck();
       setTimeout(function() {